 Francis Mallmann is the Argentine chef who cooks everything over open fire and his ground-floor restaurant La Boca is the most serious restaurant Faena has opened anywhere.
 The room holds an open Patagonian grill and serves dry-aged steaks, burnt vegetables, and wood-fire breads on an all-day menu.
 El Secreto, the speakeasy bar, opens off a back corridor after 10pm with a shorter menu and a DJ programme.

-Alan Faena built his reputation in Buenos Aires and Miami Beach and everyone has been waiting twelve years for him to finally open in New York.
 Faena New York opened on September 9, 2025 inside one of two twisting towers designed by Bjarke Ingels Group at 500 West 18th Street, directly above the High Line in West Chelsea.
 One hundred twenty rooms across the first ten floors.
 Interiors by the London designer Peter Mikic in collaboration with Faena's in-house team.

 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct six to eight weeks out for Frieze, Fashion Week, and gallery openings.
 Skip if you want quiet luxury; the BIG twisting glass attracts the architecture crowd.